Maaarkos/I-T/COMPUTER-NETWORKS/umbrella.md

 ---

-### 🔎 Cisco Umbrella Investigate
+### 🔎 Cisco Umbrella Investigate (The Threat Intelligence Engine)

-Finally, it is worth mentioning **Cisco Investigate**.
+Finally, it is worth mentioning a crucial supporting system: **Cisco Umbrella Investigate**.

 Think of it as a "Google Search for Threat Intelligence".
-It provides access to the massive, global intelligence database gathered by Cisco Talos.
+Unlike SIG, Investigate does not actively block traffic.
+Instead, it provides access to the massive, global intelligence database gathered by Cisco Talos.
 Security analysts can type in an IP, domain, or file hash, and receive a rich, detailed history of its reputation, who owns it, and what other malicious infrastructure it is tied to.

+> **🌍 Real-World Example (How the Ecosystem works together):**
+> Remember our topic about Secure Network Analytics (Stealthwatch)?
+> 1. Stealthwatch notices an anomaly: your internal server is connecting to a strange, unknown IP address.
+> 2. Stealthwatch automatically sends an API query to **Umbrella Investigate** asking: *"What do you know about this IP?"*.
+> 3. Investigate replies: *"That IP is a known Command & Control (C&C) server operated by a Russian hacking group."*
+> 4. Armed with this intelligence, you (or an automated script) configure **Umbrella SIG** to actively block all future traffic to that IP address across your entire organization.